mhemesath/r2d3/README.md

 See the issues page for a listing of known issues.
 In summary this
 includes:

- * Group elements are not supported, but '''set''' can be used in some cases.
  * Queries for SVG elements must origin from the SVG node.
 Example use ```svg.select('rect')``` NOT ```d3.select('rect')```